Show Me What You Can Do: Capability Calibration on Reachable Workspace for Human-Robot Collaboration: Abstract

 \section{Abstract}

 Aligning humans' assessment of what a robot can do with its true capability is crucial for establishing a common ground between human and robot partners when they collaborate on a joint task.
 In this work, we propose an approach to calibrate humans' estimate of a robot's reachable workspace through a small number of demonstrations \textit{before} collaboration.
-We develop a novel motion planning method, REMP (Reachability-Expressive Motion Planning), which jointly optimizes the physical cost and the expressiveness of robot motion to reveal the robot's motion capability to a human observer.
-Our experiments with human participants demonstrate that a short calibration using REMP can effectively bridge the gap between what a non-expert user thinks a robot can reach and the ground-truth.
-We show that this calibration procedure not only results in better user perception, but also promotes more efficient human-robot collaborations in a subsequent joint task.
-The supplementary material is available at \url{https://xfgao.github.io/paper/IROS_2021_CapCali_Sup.pdf}.
+We develop a novel motion planning method, \ac{remp}, which jointly optimizes the physical cost and the expressiveness of robot motion to reveal the robot's reachability to a human observer.
+Our experiments with human participants demonstrate that a short calibration using \ac{remp} can effectively align a non-expert user’s estimation of the robot’s reachability with its true capacity.
+We show that this calibration procedure not only results in better user perception, but also promotes more efficient human-robot collaborations in a subsequent joint task. \footnote{Code and demos are available at \url{https://xfgao.github.io/calib2022ral/}.}